|Season (1 June 2023 - 30 Sept 2023)|

 Explore some of the most breathtaking landscape in Fjord Norway.
-Train Bergen - Myrdal, Flåm Railway, mountain biking and fjord safari in Nærøyfjorden.
+Train Bergen - Myrdal, mountain biking, fjord safari on the Nærøyfjord, and river rafting.

 This is a very popular round trip that lasts about 14 hours and takes you through some of the most beautiful landscapes in Norway.
 The tour includes the Bergen Railway, Flåm Railway, a cycling trip down the Flåm valley, a fjord safari with a local guide from Flåm to Gudvangen, and whitewater rafting on a river near Voss.